Northern Wei: Unification of the north under Emperor Taiwu

 China at the time of Emperor Taiwu of Northern Wei's ascension in 423.

 In 423, Emperor Taiwu of Northern Wei ascended the throne with ambitions to reunify northern China.
-In 426, he began a war with the Xiongnu-led Hu Xia dynasty, which controlled the Ordos and Guanzhong regions in the west.
+In 426, he began a war with the Tiefu-led Helian Xia dynasty, which controlled the Ordos and Guanzhong regions in the west.
 By the following year, the Wei had taken the Xia capital, Tongwancheng and a substantial portion of their territory.
 The Xia could no longer pose a threat to Wei, though they still managed to annex Wei's ally, the Western Qin dynasty in the Longxi.
 In 431, the last Xia emperor, Helian Ding was captured and handed over to Wei by the Tuyuhun.

 The Northern Liang dynasty in the Hexi Corridor, led by the Juqu clan of Lushuihu ethnicity, submitted to Wei as a vassal after the Xia's demise.
 With the west pacified, Emperor Taiwu shifted his focus to the east by launching incessant attacks on the Chinese Northern Yan dynasty in Liaoning.
 After a large-scale invasion in 436, the Yan ruler, Feng Hong abandoned his territory to Wei as he fled to the neighbouring Goguryeo.
 Finally, in 439, Emperor Taiwu launched a campaign and conquered the Northern Liang, hence unifying the north and bringing an end to the Sixteen Kingdoms period.